Photo by Alan Stark via Flickr

 Public and private investments continue to support activities incompatible with a sustainable future — the development of new fossil fuel reserves, overfishing, land-degrading agricultural practices and more.
 These financial flows must stop and be redirected to support a sustainable, decarbonized economy.

-Governments and financial institutions enable practices that harm society and the environment, misuse valuable financial resources, distort the market and expose those institutions to financial risks.
+Governments and financial institutions continue to enable practices that harm society and the environment, misuse valuable financial resources, distort the market and expose those institutions to financial risks.
+Such investments need to be redirected to more sustainable activities.

 Capital flows will shift as governments and the private sector invest in the green economy, creating goods and services that cut demand for high-carbon technologies.
 Public and private financial institutions should also be challenged to constrain the availability of financing for harmful activities by setting clear engagement policies and stringent criteria for screening and divestment.
 These measures should raise the cost of capital for harmful activities — the expected risk and return to investors and lenders — and, over time, reduce the amount of capital available for them.

-Ultimately, financial decisions to undertake unsustainable activities are made at the corporate level — capital investments to, for example, build a coal plant (capital expenditures or “capex”) or to maintain that plant and buy more coal to operate it (operating expenditures or “opex”).
+Ultimately, financial decisions to undertake unsustainable activities are made at the corporate level.
+This includes, for instance, capital investments to build a coal plant (capital expenditures or “capex”) or to maintain that plant and buy more coal to operate it (operating expenditures or “opex”).
 Investors in these companies can influence those decisions.
 Achieving a sustainable future will require changing company-wide capex decisions in the most climate-relevant sectors.

-Eliminating harmful financing by disinvesting or changing the behavior of investee companies not only reduces societal harm, it also presents opportunities for financial institutions to eliminate their exposure to climate-related risks and expands the availability of resources to scale public and private investments for more sustainable activities.
+Eliminating harmful financing by disinvesting or changing the behavior of investee companies not only reduces societal harm, but also presents opportunities for public and private financial institutions to eliminate their exposure to climate-related risks and expands the availability of resources to scale public and private investments for more sustainable activities.

 Tracking progress on global outcomes